MOSES * EGYPT * SPAETH

 Scientific achievements

-Ove von Spaeth's treatise on a new-orientating dating of the world's oldest star map (Egyptian) was a scientific pioneer work first being wider known through the "Centaurus International Magazine of The History of Mathematics, Science, and Technology", published July 2000.
+Ove von Spaeth's treatise on the world’s oldest star-map (Egyptian) was a pioneering scientific work published in "Centaurus International Magazine of The History of Mathematics, Science, and Technology" in July 2000.

-The way of throwing fresh light on the ancient historical subjects has became widespread appreciated.
-For instance, Ove von Spaeth's treatise also caught special interest by the Editorial Board of the "Aristoriton Journal of History, Archaeology, and ArtHistory" (2002) who, independently, published (parts of) the original treatise and comments:
+The fresh light brought upon ancient historical subjects through these results has been widely appreciated.
+For example, Ove von Spaeth's treatise also caught special interest by the Editorial Board of the "Aristoriton Journal of History, Archaeology, and ArtHistory" (March 2002) who, independently, published (parts of) the original treatise and comments:

 "...
 The study concludes as follows: The Senmut map depicts an exceptional event in the sky.
 This seems to have produced a prototype for all later pictures of similar celestial events - but with one exception: In the first depiction, in the time of Senmut, Mars is retrograde in the west when the other planets assemble around Sirius in the east.